DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

     character that relates in its own way to the central concepts in his work.
-Thus, there is no conclusive answer to what these concepts mean because they are thought out and acted out in different and often contradictory ways and fail to provide closure.
+Thus, there is no conclusive answer to what these concepts mean because they are thought out and acted out in different and often contradictory ways and fail intentionally to provide closure.

 [^ch01_40]: Evans, *Kierkegaard*, 29.